By Nick Dekker

-Of the many small Ohio towns perfect for day trips, one of my family’s favorites is Yellow Springs.
-It’s an easy drive from Columbus, Cincinnati or the Dayton area.
-Only a short drive off the highway and you’re into the parks, bike trails, shops, and restaurants of Yellow Springs.
+Out of the many charming Ohio towns perfect for day trips, one of my family's favorites is Yellow Springs.
+It's an easy drive from Columbus, Cincinnati or the Dayton area.
+And only a short drive off the highway until you're into the parks, bike trails, shops, and restaurants of Yellow Springs.

 A good starting point is the Chamber of Commerce building (101 Dayton St.), located in a replica train station.
 There's parking nearby, restrooms, maps, and it's right on the bike trail.
 We'll often leave our car there and walk to the shops, or hop the trail for a bike ride.